California Nurses Registry Bond: A Comprehensive Guide

 How Much Does the California Nurses Registry Bond Cost?

-The California Nurses Registry bond costs just $100 per year.
+The California Nurses Registry bond costs just $100 per year or $10 per month.

 How Does California Define “Nurses Registry”?

 To paraphrase California statute 1812.524, a nurses registry is any business entity that connects clients with licensed/registered nurses.
 Nurses who utilize a registry are considered self-employed, however, they must work under the direct supervision of a registered physician/surgeon.